All the biggest talking points from the 2020 Golden Globes

 — Joaquin Phoenix Source (@joaquinsource) January 6, 2020

-TV and movies might give us the chance to escape from the real world and its horrors, but the 2020 Golden Globes reminded us of our responsibility as citizens of Earth.
-Despite host Ricky Gervais’ warnings not to get political in their speeches, winners and presenters like Cate Blanchett, Russell Crowe, and Patricia Arquette put the bushfires in Australia and the tensions between the US and Iran front and centre.
-It was Joaquin Phoenix who, in one of the night’s final acceptance speeches, made an important point though – sending well wishes is no replacement for taking action and making change yourself.
+TV and movies might give us the chance to escape from the real world, but the 2020 Golden Globes reminded us of our responsibility as citizens of Earth.
+Despite host Ricky Gervais’ warnings not to get political in their speeches, winners and presenters like Cate Blanchett, Russell Crowe, and Patricia Arquette put the bushfires in Australia and tensions between the US and Iran front and centre.
+But it was Joaquin Phoenix who, in one of the night’s final acceptance speeches, made an important point – sending well wishes is no replacement for taking action and making change yourself.

 Parasite’s win came with advice to live by